Elena Ferrante: Later work

-Her first novel after finishing the quartet, The Lying Life of Adults, was translated into English by Ann Goldstein and played with the stereotypical teenage-girl-coming-of-age structure.
+Her first novel after finishing the quartet, The Lying Life of Adults, was translated into English by Ann Goldstein and played with the stereotypical teenage-girl-coming-of-age structure, told in the first person by the character of Giovanna Trada.
 Ferrante's Incidental Inventions, a collection of Ferrante's columns in the English newspaper The Guardian, was published in 2019.
 It was also published in Italian as L'invenzione occasionale.
 In 2022, her In the Margins: On the Pleasures of Reading and Writing (in the original version I margini e il dettato) was published.
 It is based on a series of lectures she wrote for the 2021 Umberto Eco lecture series, sponsored by the University of Bologna.
 The text was read by the Italian actress Manuela Mandracchia in the Arena del Sole in Bologna from 17 to 19 November and streamed live.

 Anonymity

 Despite being recognized as a novelist on an international scale, Ferrante has kept her identity secret since the 1992 publication of her first novel.
-Speculation as to her true identity has been rife, and several theories, based on information Ferrante has given in interviews as well as analysis drawn from the content of her novels, have been put forth.
-Ferrante holds that "books, once they are written, have no need of their authors."
+Speculation as to her true identity has been rife, and several theories, based on information Ferrante has given in interviews as well as analysis drawn from the content of her novels, have been put forward.
+Ferrante holds that "books, once they are written, have no need of their authors".
 She told The Paris Review that her initial reason was shyness, saying: "I was frightened at the thought of having to come out of my shell".
 She also repeatedly argued that anonymity is a precondition for her work, and that keeping her true name out of the spotlight is key to her writing process.
 According to Ferrante, "Once I knew that the completed book would make its way in the world without me, once I knew that nothing of the concrete, physical me would ever appear beside the volume—as if the book were a little dog and I were its master—it made me see something new about writing.
 I felt as though I had released the words from myself."